exjunk/exjunk.github.io/content/posts/getting-started-with-webgpu-on-android.md

 ## Common Issues and Solutions

-Black Screen: Make sure the surface dimensions are valid.
+**Black Screen**: Make sure the surface dimensions are valid.
 Add logging to check if initialization completed successfully.

-Library Not Found: Verify that your .so files are in the correct folders and that the folder is named jniLibs with a capital 'L'.
+**Library Not Found**: Verify that your .so files are in the correct folders and that the folder is named jniLibs with a capital 'L'.

-Crashes on Startup: Ensure you’re testing on a device or emulator that supports Vulkan.
+**Crashes on Startup**: Ensure you’re testing on a device or emulator that supports Vulkan.
 WebGPU on Android uses Vulkan underneath, so older devices might not work.

 ## What’s Next?